7 Essential Tips: The Ultimate Guide to Sports Massage Therapy for Faster Muscle Recovery

 4. Tapotement

 This rhythmic tapping or percussive technique is often used to stimulate muscle fibers and increase blood flow.
-Tapotement can be invigorating and is sometimes used pre-event to help “wake up” the muscles and prepare them for activity.
+Tapotement can be invigorating and is sometimes used pre-event to help “wake up” the muscles and ready them for activity.

 5. Compression